 The funny part was I was too afraid to tell him that I wanted out.
 I did the obvious thing and ghosted him, yes, I did not take his calls for days on end till he realised it was over.

 The lesson I learnt is that I am good enough and I am smart enough to run the business myself.
 I have the tenacity and need to not second guess my decisions.
 I don’t need anyone to tell me what I should be doing.
 It’s my dream; let me do it.
 He was a nice guy, but I honestly did not need or want a partnership.

 I also learned the art of saying no, I should have stopped allowing him to make decisions far earlier in the partnership, which would have saved me a loss of income and a waste of time.

 Looking back, I was also too open.
 I shared my contacts and connections with him, so he actually got my database for free.

-I would love to see more women in the tech industry and I get so excited when I do see them.
-It’s an exciting industry and there is no reason why more woman can’t jump in and take control.
+I would love to see more women in the tech industry, and I get so excited when I do see them.
+It’s an exciting industry, and there is no reason why more women can’t jump in and take control.

 Also, the fact that remote working has not been mainstream until now frustrates me.
 It should have happened a long time ago and would have really helped all our work-life balance, cost of commuting, unnecessary expensive office space and the environment.

 One of my mentors, an ex-CEO of a successful startup, which I worked at many years ago, once told me – never jeopardise your integrity and morals for money.
 If the deal could make you loads of money but tarnish your name as dishonest or lacking morals, don’t take it.
 Money will come and go, but your name will always remain with you.